WebDAVSharp/webdavsharp.github.io/setup-server.md

 ## Authentication configuration ##

-The standard authentication configuration of the WebDAVSharp server is the [Negotiate authentication scheme][4].
+The standard authentication configuration of the WebDAV# server is the [Negotiate authentication scheme][4].

   [1]: http://netcommon.sourceforge.net/